-- 1.14.3 A pilot in command operating under the IFR in controlled airspace must be satisfied that the visual approach requirements of para 1.14.6 can be met before requesting a visual approach from ATC.
-The pilot must report 'VISUAL' to signify that these requirements can be met and maintained as part of any request to ATC for a visual approach. - 1.14.4 A pilot who is unable to continue a visual approach which has been authorised by ATC must immediately advise ATC. - 1.14.5 When conducting a visual approach in controlled airspace, a pilot in command must not climb above an altitude reported to ATC as having been reached or left, unless authorised to do so. - 1.14.6 Subject to the requirements of sub-sections 1.6, 1.9, and 1.13, the pilot need not commence or may discontinue the approved instrument approach procedure to that aerodrome when: - a.
-By Day (ADF or by night using NVD/NVG).
-Within 30NM of that aerodrome at an altitude not below the LSALT/MSA for the route segment, the appropriate step of the DME or GNSS Arrival Procedure, or the MDA for the procedure being flown, the aircraft is established; - 1) clear of cloud: - 2) in sight of ground or water; - with a flight visibility not less than 5,000M or, in the case of a helicopter, is able to proceed under helicopter VMC, or the aerodrome is in sight; and - 4) subsequently can maintain (1), (2) and (3) at an altitude not less than: - i if in controlled airspace 500FT above the lower limit of the CTA unless a clearance is received from ATC to depart and re-enter controlled airspace during the descent; and - the minimum height prescribed by MAO OIP as relevant to the location of the aircraft. - b.
+1.15.2 A pilot in command operating under the IFR in controlled airspace must be satisfied that the visual approach requirements of para 1.15.3 can be met before requesting a visual approach from ATC.
+The pilot must report 'VISUAL' to signify that these requirements can be met and maintained as part of any request to ATC for a visual approach.

+1.15.3 Subject to the requirements of paras 1.6, 1.9 and 1.13, the pilot need not commence or may discontinue the approved instrument approach procedure to that aerodrome when:

+- By Day.
+Within 30NM of that aerodrome at an altitude not below the LSALT/MSA for the route segment, the appropriate step of the DME or GNSS Arrival Procedure, or the MDA for the procedure being flown, the aircraft is established; - 1) clear of cloud; - 2) in sight of ground or water; - with a flight visibility not less than 5,000M or, in the case of a helicopter, is able to proceed under helicopter VMC, or the aerodrome is in sight; and - 4) subsequently can maintain (1), (2) and (3) at an altitude not less than - i if in controlled airspace 500FT above the lower limit of the CTA unless a clearance is received from ATC to depart and re-enter controlled airspace during the descent; and - ii (ii) the minimum height prescribed by CASR 91.265 or 91.267 as relevant to the location of the aircraft. - b.
 By Night.
-At an altitude not below the LSALT/MSA for the route segment, the appropriate step of the DME or GNSS Arrival Procedure, or the MDA for the procedure being flown, the aircraft is established: - 1) clear of cloud: - 2) in sight of ground or water; - 3) with a flight visibility not less than 5,000M; and - 4) subsequently can maintain (1), (2) and (3) at an altitude not less than: - i in controlled airspace 500FT above the lower limit of the CTA unless a clearance is received from ATC to depart and re-enter controlled airspace during descent; and - i one of the following: - route seament LSALT/MSA; or - the appropriate step of the DME/GNSS Arrival procedure, or - if being vectored the last assigned altitude.

-until the aircraft is:
+At an altitude not below the LSALT/MSA for the route segment, the appropriate step of the DME or GNSS Arrival Procedure, or the MDA for the procedure being flown, the aircraft is established: - 1) clear of cloud; - 2) in sight of ground or water; - 3) with a flight visibility not less than 5,000M; and - 4) subsequently can maintain (1), (2) and (3) at an altitude not less than: - i in controlled airspace 500FT above the lower limit of the CTA unless a clearance is received from ATC to depart and re-enter controlled airspace during descent; and - ii one of the following: - route segment LSALT/MSA; or - the appropriate step of the DME/GNSS Arrival Procedure; or - if being vectored the last assigned altitude; - 5) until the aircraft is:

-- for an aerodrome with an authorised instrument approach procedure that the flight crew members of the aircraft are capable of using within the prescribed circling area for the category of aircraft or a higher category, where the limitations of the higher category are complied with, or VAA-H, as applicable and the aerodrome is in sight; or - for an aerodrome without an authorised instrument approach procedure that the flight crew members of the aircraft are capable of using within 3NM of the aerodrome reference point, and the aerodrome is in sight; or - within 5NM (7NM for a runway equipped with an ILS) of that aerodrome aligned with the runway centreline and established not below "on slope" on the T-VASIS or PAPI: or - within 10NM of that aerodrome (14NM for Runways 16L and 34L at Sydney), established not below the ILS glide path, with less than full scale azimuth deflection.
+- for an aerodrome with an authorised instrument approach procedure that the flight crew members of the aircraft are capable of using - within the prescribed circling area for the category of aircraft or a higher category, where the limitations of the higher category are complied with, or VAA-H, as applicable and the aerodrome is in sight; or

+- for an aerodrome without an authorised instrument approach procedure that the flight crew members of the aircraft are capable of using - within 3NM of the aerodrome reference point, and the aerodrome is insight; or

+- within 5NM (7NM for a runway equipped with an ILS/GLS) of the aerodrome, aligned with the runway centreline and established not below "on slope" on the T-VASIS or PAPI; or

+- within 10NM (14NM for Runways 16L and 34L at Sydney) of the aerodrome, established not below the ILS/GLS glide path with less than full scale azimuth deflection.